-4) Submit final proposal application by noon on Sunday, November 1st.
-Meanwhile, let us if you would like to come to our Sunday meeting from 4-5 pm in Wilder Student Union to discuss your proposal.
+4) Submit final proposal application by (Date TBD).
+Meanwhile, let us if you would like to come to our Sunday meeting from 4-5 pm in Wilder Student Union to discuss your proposal during the school year.
 If you can't make this time, please email us to set up an appointment.

 Below are the downloadable templates of the Green Edge Fund's three proposal types:

 Efficiency Loans are given for projects at the College that have clear and timely financial paybacks into the fund.
 The efficiency loans are not like a standard bank loan, where the borrower pays back with interest; instead, our “loans” are paid back with monetary savings achieved through efficiency improvements.

 Sustainability Grants do not have any payback requirements.
 We expect them to be used without recovering any of our investment.
 Hence, these funds support projects that increase Oberlin's sustainability but don't produce easily quantifiable savings.
 Example sustainability projects include covered bike racks, a student operated garden, and a community renovation program.